Winegrower on Libre.vin – How it works

 The commission based business model means that you don’t have to wait for us to place the next order.
 When we run out of wine you simply send us more.
 Provided you have wine in stock, this allows us to distribute your wines to customers all year round without interruptions.

 Below you’ll find a list of questions that we have been asked from winegrowers.
 Click each question to see our answer.
 And don’t hesitate to ask your own question.

 WHAT IS LIBRE.VIN?

 We are looking for small scale winegrowers who work organically in the vineyard and naturally in the winery.
 We are not fanatics, but we demand full disclosure on your winemaking practices.
 You are not the type who hide behind exclusivity deals and other small monopolies.
-You appreciate the value in connecting directly with your fans.
+You appreciate the value of connecting directly with your fans.
 You believe in independence as the best investment for the future.

-In 2011 I handed in my thesis about new web-based business models in the wine industry.
+In 2011 I handed in my thesis about future web-based business models in the wine industry.
 I immediately began putting the theory into action and created what I called Vinkollektivet (The Wine Collective), an online platform and offline community among small Danish wine importers.
 That was fun!

 In 2018 I launched a natural wine subscription called Kaoskassen.
 2018 was also the year that I hooked up with my business partner, Troels.

 In 2019 I took the first baby steps towards learning to grow and make wine myself, when I co-created and joined a 18-month course in collaboration with Danish natural wine producer, Garbolund.